Products

 Providing Technical Assistance to Families: A Guide for State Deaf-Blind Projects

-This report emerged in response to a growing need to elevate the family voice as a driving force in the decision-making and collaborative efforts of the deaf-blind technical assistance network.
+This report emerged in response to a growing need to elevate family voices as a driving force in the decision-making and collaborative efforts of the Deaf-Blind Technical Assistance Network.

 Interveners and Qualified Personnel